We did it

 They never make it easy.
 Even in ultimate victory, Rovers found the most excruciating ways to tease and tantalise.
 Liam Ridehalgh was sent off after 48 seconds, and that old familiar dread set in.
 Yet five minutes later, in a display of exceptional bravery, Andy Cook thundered home a header to spark paroxysms of utopia among the Tranmere fans.

 From that point on, we had a monumental fight on our hands.
 Every man.
 Every challenge.
 Every excruciating second.
-When Bruno Andrade slipped free and side-footed an equaliser in the eighth minute of stoppage time, after a minimum of six was allocated, half-time was a nervy mess.
+When Bruno Andrade slipped free and side-footed an equaliser in the eighth minute of first half stoppage time, after a minimum of six was allocated, the break was a nervy mess.

 We couldn’t sit still.
 Anxious and unsettled, nobody knew what to expect.
-Boreham Wood hadn’t threatened greatly, but the prospect of playing for over ninety minutes with one less player, a week after enduring extra-time in the semi-final, didn’t inspire much confidence.
+Boreham Wood hadn’t threatened greatly, but the prospect of playing for over ninety minutes with one less player, a week after enduring extra-time in the semi-final against Ebbsfleet, didn’t inspire much confidence.
 Especially when you consider the prevailing themes of disappointment and underachievement that have plagued us in recent decades.

 It all flashed before my eyes.
 The kits at Christmas as a kid.
-The goals scored in our street, a Prenton Park of the mind.
+The goals scored in Ashfield Crescent, our council estate street, a Prenton Park of the mind.
 The awaydays with my dad, brother and friends.
 All those days, weeks, months and years fighting an uphill battle in the endless love of our hometown club.
 It was all worth it for a moment like this.

 On the day, we faced true adversity.
 A man sent off instantly.
-Three substitutes in the first half, as injuries and tactical reshuffles took their toll.
-In our most crucial match for a generation, we faced most of the game with a makeshift back four that had never played together as one unit: Clark, Monthe, McNulty, Harris.
+All three substitutes were used in the first half as injuries and tactical reshuffles took their toll.
+In our most crucial match for a generation, we played most of the game with a makeshift back four that had never played together as one unit: Clark, Monthe, McNulty, Harris.
 Now forever entwined in the prestigious annals of Tranmere Rovers royalty.

 This is for each and every one of you.
 This is for every person who ever harboured a pleasant thought about Tranmere Rovers, no matter how fleeting – the teachers and taxi drivers, mechanics and decorators whose bond with you was bound in blue and white.